Cooking Vocabulary and Expressions

 Cooking and eating make up a large portion of our everyday lives.
 Whether you are dining out in London, taking a cooking class in Bangkok or inviting a foreign friend over for a home-cooked meal, vocabulary and idioms related to cooking are vital to have in your repertoire.
-Let’s go through the steps of preparing a meal from scratch together and pick up some useful words and phrases along the way.
+Let’s go through the steps of preparing a meal from scratch together and pick up some useful cooking vocabulary and expressions along the way.

 It all starts with the ingredients